 Harvard's winding historic roadways, with narrow pavement and adjoining vegetation, provide tangible reminders of the Town's past.
 Scenic roads play an important role in defining Harvard's rural character.
 In 1974, Town Meeting approved a Scenic Roads Bylaw (Chapter 90 of the Town Code) and adopted the provisions of G.L. c.
 40 §15C.
 The bylaw originally designated forty-nine local roadways as scenic roads, and the Town added Littleton Road to the list in 1977.
-As part of the Heritage Landscape Inventory prepared by DCR, Harvard completed a scenic roads inventory and developed policies for road maintenance and reconstruction that were adopted at Town Meeting.55 DCR's report identifies three notable historic roadways in Harvard: Ayer Road, which serves as a scenic gateway into the Town Center from Route 2; Littleton County Road, and a tree canopy; and Stow Road, with rolling meadows, open fields, and stone walls and resources such as Williams Pond and Great Elms Farm.
+As part of the Heritage Landscape Inventory prepared by DCR, Harvard completed a scenic roads inventory and developed policies for road maintenance and reconstruction that were adopted at Town Meeting.55 DCR's report identifies three notable historic roadways in Harvard: Ayer Road, which serves as a scenic gateway into the Town Center from Route 2; Littleton County Road, notable as a scenic road with farms and woodlands, great views across orchards and open land, and a tree canopy; and Stow Road, with rolling meadows, open fields, and stone walls and resources such as Williams Pond and Great Elms Farm.
 The Planning Board has adopted regulations (in Chapter 133 of the Town Code) to grant Scenic Road Consent for actions subject to review, with enforcement of violations subject to non-criminal disposition procedures.